MarcCloud/whatamovie/README.md

-# MARTA Bus Transit Viewer for Atlanta
+# Whatamovie TMDB Viewer

 ## Description
-This is a honework project to demostrate the use of the JAM stack.
+This is a homework project to demostrate the use of the JAM stack.

-You can see the app running by following this (https://save-marta.now.sh/)[link]

 ## To Develop

+- Create an API token for the TMDB service.
+- Create local `.env` and `.env.build` files and add `MOVIES_API_TOKEN` to them;

 `npm install`
 `npm run dev`